 The National Living Wage

-As of 1 April 2018, all workers, who are 25 years and over, are legally entitled to earn at least £7.83 per hour.
-As of April 2019 this is rising to £8.21.
+As of 1 April 2020, all workers, who are 25 years and over, are legally entitled to earn at least £8.72 per hour.
 Further rises are planned over the next few years.

 Make sure you are ready by working through the following four steps: